Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Introduction

 \section{Introduction}

-Recent technological developments led to the wide availability of large amounts of high dimensional time-indexed data for which appropriate methodological and computational tools are required.
-These multidimensional time-indexed data, usually designated as multivariate time series, have become ubiquitous in all domains from climate studies or health monitoring to financial data analysis, and are characterized by serial correlation as well as cross-sectional dependencies, in what is often designated as the curse of dimensionality.
+Recent advancements in technology have led to the widespread availability of substantial amounts of high-dimensional time-indexed data.
+To effectively analyze such multidimensional time-indexed data, commonly referred to as multivariate time series, appropriate methodological and computational tools are essential.
+These data types are prevalent across diverse domains, including climate studies, health monitoring, and financial data analysis.
+Multivariate time series are characterized by serial correlation and cross-sectional dependencies, often termed the "curse of dimensionality"~\citep{wei2018multivariate}.

-To overcome the lack of appropriate methodological and computational tools to characterize high-dimensional time-indexed data, feature-based approaches for time series analysis have been proposed in the literature.
-Time series features are traditionally based on statistics and models for time series analysis and often rely on pre-processing and/or assumptions that are not usually satisfied.
-A particular methodology that is free of such requirements consists in mapping the time series into a complex network and then extracting topological features of the network for time series mining tasks and forecasting.
-In fact, network science, the research area that studies how to extract information from complex networks~\citep{Albert2002,Barabasi2016}, provides a vast set of topological graph measurements~\citep{Costa2007}, a well-defined set of problems such as community detection~\citep{Fortunato2017} or link prediction~\citep{Lu2011}, and a large track record of successful application of complex network methodologies to different fields~\citep{vespignani2018twenty}, including graph classification~\citep{peach2021hcga}.
+To address the challenge of analyzing high-dimensional time-indexed data, feature-based approaches have been proposed.
+Traditionally, time series features rely on statistics and models that may involve pre-processing and assumptions not universally satisfied.
+An alternative methodology involves mapping time series into complex networks~\citep{vanessa2020} to extract topological features for mining tasks and forecasting~\citep{zhang2018forecasting,li2021multivariate,vanessa2022}.
+Network science, which studies information extraction from complex networks, offers a rich set of topological graph measurements~\citep{Albert2002,Costa2007,peach2021hcga}.